Attendance and travel

 The celebrant and any required interpreter do not count towards these limits.

-A marriage ceremony should only take place inside a private dwelling if it is not possible for it to take place outside or at a public venue because, for example:
+A marriage ceremony should only take place inside a private dwelling if it is not possible for it to take place outside or at a public venue.
+This could be because:

-- a party to the marriage or civil partnership is seriously ill
+- a party to the marriage is seriously ill

-- disability prevents such a party from attending a ceremony or registration outside or at a public venue.
+- disability prevents a party to the marriage from attending a ceremony or registration outside or at a public venue.

 Where a marriage ceremony takes place inside a private dwelling, no more than 6 people should attend.
 This means the couple, two witnesses, the celebrant, and where required, an interpreter.
-There is further information on the definition of a private dwelling.
+This guidance has more information on the definition of a private dwelling, including when it is possible to use private hire exclusive use premises such as a castle or historic house for a ceremony.

-In order to assist the most vulnerable, couples should discuss with the person managing their venue whether remote attendance is possible.
+In order to minimise the spread of COVID-19 couples should discuss with the person managing their venue whether remote attendance is possible.
 This could mean livestreaming or recording of the event.
 If the couple employ staff for this purpose, they will count towards the limits on numbers set out in this guidance: see numbers attending.